 The festival affords kids and young people with the opportunity to showcase their work, and all proceeds go to the Michael J. Fox Foundation to benefit Parkinson’s Research.
 With much hard work and dedication, the first ever International Kids Film It Festival was held in 2016 in Cleveland, Ohio at the iconic Rock & Roll Hall of Fame.
 People from more than 97 countries visited the festival website, and more than $32,000 was raised for Parkinson’s Research.
 With such outstanding support and enthusiastic participation from kids around the country, Ryan was inspired to move forward and create a yearly Kids Film It Festival.

-This past year we had our second annual Kids Film It Festival and it was bigger and better!
+Our second annual Kids Film It Festival was bigger and better!
 We had over 100 submissions from all over the country and raised a total of over $64,000.
+This past year we grew even bigger getting 150 total submissions and raising around $65,000.
+Stay tuned for information about the fourth annual Kids Film It Festival!